 How to Make Breakfast Potatoes

-Step 3 – Cover with the lid and shake until fuzzy (this is what makes them so crispy!).
-Then coat with oil.
+Step 2 – Strain out the boiling water.
+Cover with the lid and shake until fuzzy (this is what makes them so crispy!)

-Step 4 – Spread on a baking sheet in a single layer giving each potato cube room to crisp up.
+Step 4 – Spread on a parchment lined baking sheet in a single layer, giving each potato cube room to crisp up.
 See how they look like a sloppy mess?
 But look at the next photo!
 The fuzzy edges attach to the potato cubes and make them extra crispy all the way around.

 My favorite breakfast potato recipe - potatoes are extra crispy on the outside and creamy in the middle.

 - Line a baking sheet with parchment paper.